-An RACQ CQ Rescue crewman said large expanses of area had become isolated by the huge volume of torrential rain and flash flooding as a result of Cyclone Debbie passing through the region on Tuesday and the severe weather system on Wednesday..
+An RACQ CQ Rescue crewman said large expanses of the area had become isolated by the huge volume of torrential rain and flash flooding as a result of Cyclone Debbie passing through the region on Tuesday and the severe weather system on Wednesday.

 From the air, the rescue helicopter crew could see cane crops absolutely “annihilated” by floodwaters, wild winds and torrential rain, and the countryside littered with debris including trees and people’s personal and household belongings.
 This showed the incredible strength of raging floodwaters which had inundated people’s homes and property, RACQ CQ Rescue rescue crewman Arno Schoonwinkel said.